17 February 2000

 Meacher backs common land

-GOVERNMENT is committed to maintaining the viability of farms dependent on common grazing, particularly those in the uplands, says environment minister Michael Meacher.
+THE government is committed to maintaining the viability of farms that depend on common grazing, particularly in the uplands, says environment minister Michael Meacher.

-Launching a consultation document, Greater Protection and Better Management of Common Land in England and Wales, he told 250 farmers at an NFU-organised conference in Kirkby Lonsdale, Cumbria, that government wanted to ensure the protection and preservation of common land and that its traditional farming methods should continue.
+He told 250 farmers at an NFU-organised conference in Kirkby Lonsdale, Cumbria, that the government wanted to make sure common land was protected and preserved, and that its traditional farming methods would continue.

 Subject to management needs, commons should be open for everyone to enjoy, Mr Meacher said.

 The government was particularly keen to hear views on the registration of commons.

 We want to ensure that the registration system for common land is fair and effective.